Deveodk/vue-animate/README.md

 > Vue-animate provides an easy way to use beautiful animations for your page.
 Ideal for hero style landing pages

+# Demo
+See a functioning demo
+<a href="https://packages.deveo.io/packages/vue/vue-animate">deveo demo site</a>

 ## Installation

 ```bash